Abortion Questions – Abortion Pill FAQs

 Take 3-4 ibuprofen pills (200 mg) every 6-8 hours to help alleviate your pain.
 Remember that you can also take ibuprofen before using misoprostol, too.

-After the misoprostol has dissolved, you can eat as you like.
-Dry food (e.g. crackers or toast) may help with the nausea, while green leafy vegetables, eggs, and red meat can help recover the minerals lost during the abortion.
+After the misoprostol has dissolved for 30 minutes, you can eat as you like.
+There are no restrictions on the types of food that you can eat.
+HowToUseAbortionPill suggests simple, dry foods (e.g. crackers or toast) as they may help with the nausea, while green leafy vegetables, eggs, and red meat can provide protein and help recover the minerals lost during the abortion.

 After the misoprostol has dissolved, you can drink any liquid you like (except alcohol).

-Most will pass the pregnancy within about 4 – 5 hours and feel better in less than 24 hours.
+Most will pass the pregnancy and experience the worst cramping and bleeding symptoms within about 4 – 5 hours of using the first dose of misoprostol.
+Most people will begin feeling better within 24 hours after after using the last dose of misoprostol.
 It is normal to continue to see light bleeding and spotting until your next period in about 3 – 4 weeks.

-It is normal to feel sick to your stomach, have diarrhea, chills, or even feel like you have a fever during this time.
-Most report they know when they have passed the pregnancy because the bleeding slows down, and they start to feel much better.
+After using misoprostol, it is normal to feel sick to your stomach, have diarrhea, chills, or even feel like you have a fever during this time.
+Most report they know when they have passed the pregnancy because the bleeding slows down, side effects of the medication decrease, and pregnancy symptoms begin to decrease.

 Medical Abortion and Future Fertility

 You can get pregnant again as soon as 8 days after a medical abortion.
-If you have sex, you should consider using contraceptives to prevent an unplanned pregnancy.
+If you have sex and do not want to be pregnant, you should consider using a contraceptive method to prevent an unplanned pregnancy.

 No, abortion pills do not cause birth defects in future pregnancies.